UtkarshTheWise/Swolo/README.md

 # Swolo: The AI-Powered Music Generation and Audio Harmonization Tool 🎶

 > **Swolo** is an innovative project that blends the power of generative AI with creative audio production tools.
 Inspired by Saraswati and Apollo, the goddesses of music from Hindu and Greek mythology, Swolo provides users with an intuitive platform to generate unique music and then creatively harmonize it with their own vocals.
-This project was made by team How2Possible consisting of Utkarsh Mishra, Arihant Singh, Shreyash Saxena and Unnati Tiwari.
+This project has been made by team How2Possible consisting of Utkarsh Mishra, Arihant Singh, Shreyas Saxena and Unnati Tiwari.

 ***

 ## ✨ Features

 - **AI Music Generation**: Utilizing a pre-trained generative AI model via Loudly's API, users can create custom music tracks by simply providing a text prompt (e.g., "Chill Lofi with Flute") and a desired duration.
+- **User Dashboard**: A personal dashboard, powered by **Firebase** for authentication and database management, allows users to log in securely with their Google account.
+They can easily track, download, and delete their previously generated music files.
 - **Dynamic Audio Visualization**: The platform leverages the **WebAudio API** and **Tone.js** to display real-time spectrograms and waveforms of the generated audio, offering a visually engaging experience.
 - **Integrated Audio Mixer**: A powerful, in-browser audio mixer allows users to upload their own vocals and mix them with the AI-generated base track.
 Features include pitch, reverb, and delay controls, enabling sophisticated harmonization.
 - **Stunning Synthesizer-Inspired UI**: The frontend, built with **HTML**, **CSS**, and **JavaScript**, boasts a retro synthesizer aesthetic.
 It features a **Three.js**-powered 3D gramophone model and a synthwave grid, complemented by smooth CSS breathing animations and scroll effects for a visually captivating and user-friendly experience.